 5 miles north of Haverfordwest on the B4329 Cardigan Road

-Every day except Christmas Day/Boxing Day
+Open Every Day (November-March except Christmas Day and Boxing Day)

 A traditional Victorian country house, Scolton Manor was designed, built and furnished by the local firm of architects William and James Owen.
 Completed in 1842 the house cost just under £3,000 to build and, until it was bought by Pembrokeshire County Council in 1972, was home to successive generations of the Higgon family.